PatchLens/go-dep-impact-action/README.md

 * `go.work` files are not fully supported; analysis must be run separately on each individual go.mod module within the workspace.
 * Test memory usage is limited to 8GB (including needed overhead for our tool)
 * Test disk usage is also restricted

+### Assets

+On a successful analysis, the branch `patchlens-assets` will be created.
+This branch will hold the reports from the analysis to reference in the comments.

 ## Terms of Service